OpenBankingUK/read-write-api-docs-pub/profiles/read-write-data-api-profile.md

 RFC 7523 allows additional custom claims to be passed in the JWT body.
 The TPP may use the claim `vot` to pass in vectors of trust that provides a description of the sca applied.

+ASPSPs that require the `vot` claim to be included in the jwt-bearer should document the required details on their developer portal.

 ##### Example

 The following is a non-normative example of a call made to a token end-point to initiate a jwt-bearer grant